deepaksharma1234/AI---Music-Recommendation-System/README.md

 2. Similarity Recommendation

-It uses this two recommendation models to predict songs for a user.
+It uses these two recommendation models to predict songs for a user.

 1.Popularity Recommendation: